How To Run 100 Miles: Our Expert Guide + Training Plan

 Cross Training

-When training for any sort of event, you want to focus most of your time practicing the actual sport you will be competing in, in our case running.
-However, if you are unable to run the number of days in your plan, you can add in some cross training such as biking, elliptical, skiing, or rowing.
+When training for any event, focus most of your time on practicing the sport you’ll be competing in, in our case, running.
+However, if you are unable to run the number of days in your plan, or are prone to injury, you can add in some cross-training such as biking, elliptical, swimming, or rowing.ย

-I do suggest you limit these sessions and try to get out there on the trails and pavement as much as possible.
-However, cross-training could come in handy as an alternative if you are battling any sort of injury during your training period.
+I suggest limiting these sessions andย trying to get outside on the trails and pavement as much as possible.
+However, cross-training does come in handy as an alternative if you are battling any sort of injury during your training period, or weather conditions don’t permit you to train outdoors.

 Related: The Bear 100: 13 Lessons Learned From A 100-mile Ultra